 The skin is the largest organ in our body.
 It serves as a barrier, protecting us from the environment and guarding against the evaporation of water from inside our body.
-The impenetrable outer layer of our skin is called the stratum corneum.
+The stratum corneum is the impenetrable outer layer of our skin.
 It consists of 15 to 20 layers of flattened, dead cells.

-There are around 40 known mutations in FLG, and a quarter of them are linked to IV.
-FLG mutations tend to be population-specific.
+These mutations tend to be population specific.
 For example, the first two variants to be linked to IV, rs558269137 and rs61816761, were found in Europeans.
 Since then, other mutations have been identified in Japanese, Chinese and Korean populations.

-Symptoms of IV can be quite variable because it depends on the versions of FLG that an individual inherits.
+Symptoms of IV can be quite variable, because they depend on the versions of FLG an individual inherits.
 Someone with a variant that only slightly reduces filaggrin levels will only have mild, very localized symptoms, whereas inheriting either rs558269137 and rs61816761, which completely abolish protein activity, can cause moderate to severe IV.

 Linking the different variants of FLG to the severity of IV has proven to be tough, mainly because it’s a tricky gene to study.
-FLG is one of the largest genes in the human genome and contains large regions of repeated DNA sequences.
+FLG is one of the largest genes in the human genome.
+It also contains large regions of repeated DNA sequences.
 These characteristics make it quite difficult to analyze using existing DNA sequencing methods.
-Despite these challenges, labs around the world are still determined to study FLG.
+Still, labs around the world are determined to study FLG.